How to file a North Dakota annual report

 Required information

-When you open FirstStop to file, you'll see most fields already filled with last year's data.
+When you open FirstStop to file, you will see most fields already filled with last year's data.
 Your job is to check everything and update as needed before submitting.
-You'll generally need:
+You will generally need:

 The remaining fields depend on your entity structure.

 • LLCs focus on management instead.
-You'll provide names and addresses for all governors.
+You will provide names and addresses for all managers, governors, or managing members.

-• Nonprofit corporations provide the same basic information, plus restate their mission.
+• Nonprofit corporations and nonprofit LLCs provide the same basic information, plus include a description of organizational activities and the federal tax code for their tax exemption.

-• Limited partnerships, LLPs, LLLPs, and PLLPs identify each general partner, their addresses, and the partnership structure.
+• Limited partnerships, LLPs, LLLPs, and PLLPs identify each general partner and their addresses.

 Consequences of not filing